core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Processing of Feedback

-Once MAX_CONFIRMATION_WAIT seconds have passed, the server counts the R confirmations that have arrived as unicast observation requests to the target resource, since the time when the latest multicast notification with the Multicast-Response-Feedback-Divider Option has been sent.
-In particular, the server considers a unicast observation request as a confirmation from a client only if the request includes a Multicast-Response-Feedback-Divider Option with value 0.
+Once MAX_CONFIRMATION_WAIT seconds have passed, the server counts the R confirmations that have arrived as observation requests to the target resource, since the time when the latest multicast notification with the Multicast-Response-Feedback-Divider Option has been sent.
+In particular, the server considers an observation request as a confirmation from a client only if the request includes a Multicast-Response-Feedback-Divider Option with value 0.

 Then, the server computes a feedback indicator as E = R * (2<sup>Q</sup>).
 According to what is defined by application policies, the server determines the next time when to ask clients for their confirmation, e.g., after a certain number of multicast notifications has been sent.
 For example, the decision can be influenced by the reception of no confirmations from the clients, i.e., R = 0, or by the value of the ratios (E/N) and (N/E).